lexiforest/curl-impersonate/docs/index.rst

    dev
    pro

-`Discuss on Telegram`_

 .. note::

    This is the `lexiforest's fork <https://github.com/lexiforest/curl-impersonate>`_ of curl-impersonate.

-curl-impersonate is a curl build that lets you send HTTP requests that look like a browser's. curl-impersonate can impersonate recent versions of Chrome, Edge, Safari, Firefox & Tor.
+``curl-impersonate`` is a curl build that lets you send HTTP requests that look like a browser's. curl-impersonate can impersonate recent versions of Chrome, Edge, Safari, Firefox & Tor.

 curl-impersonate can be used either as a command line tool, similar to the regular curl, or as a library that can be integrated instead of the regular libcurl.

-curl-impersonate supports Windows, Linux and macOS.
-It can be compiled on other systems like BSD with minor modification, but we do not officially support them for now.
+All major OSes, including macOS, Linux, Windows, Android and iOS are supported.
+It can also be compiled on other systems like BSD with minor modification, but we do not officially support them for now.

-The is a patched distribution of (lib)curl, with patched BoringSSL, Chrome's TLS library.
+Compared to vanilla curl, this is a patched distribution with patched BoringSSL, Chrome's TLS library and a few other patched components for exact browser TLS & HTTP fingerprints impersonation.
-It is based on a series of patches that adds support for some additional TLS extensions and modified HTTP/2 settings that make it look like a browser.

-This distribution also has http/3 enabled by default.
+In this distribution, http/3 is enabled by default.

-Join our `community on telegram <https://t.me/+lL9n33eZp480MGM1>`_.
+Join our `community on discord <https://discord.gg/kJqMHHgdn2>`_.

 Sponsors
 --------